crypticsy/learning-journal/66_Days_of_Data_Science/README.md

 ##### Summary:

 <p align="justify">
 Six individuals, each with their unique experiences in data, shared their stories through the course.
 These narratives covered their journeys starting out in data analytics, the inspiration behind their work, the impact of their contributions on the organization, their current endeavors, and practical advice based on their experiences.
+One of the prominent discussions was about the ethical considerations that data scientists face while conducting an analysis, where certain data points may conflict with their personal values.
+However, what had a significant impact on my outlook towards the data science field was gaining insights about the industry and the people involved in it during the course.
 </p>

 ----